 What Types of Federal Student Loans Are Available?

-For example, interest on subsidized loans is paid by the government while the student is enrolled (at least half-time), during the six-month “grace period” after graduation, and during periods of deferment.
+For example, interest on subsidized loans is paid by the government while the student is enrolled (half-time or more).
+Student borrowers also don’t pay interest during the six-month grace period after graduation, and during periods of deferment.

 The Direct Loan Program

-Direct Subsidized Loan (also known as a Stafford Loan)
+Direct Subsidized Loan

-Direct Unsubsidized Loan (also known as a Stafford Loan)
+Direct Unsubsidized Loan

-The interest rate is higher for loans made to graduates and professional degree students and the maximum amount offered is higher, too.
+The interest rate is higher for loans made to graduates and professional degree students, and the maximum amount offered is higher, too.
 Grad students can take up to $20,500 in unsubsidized federal student loans each school year.

 Direct PLUS Loan

-Unlike with Direct Subsidized and Unsubsidized Loans, however, the borrower’s credit will be taken into consideration; a borrower may not have “adverse” credit history.
-Here’s what that means .
+Unlike with Direct Subsidized and Unsubsidized Loans, however, the borrower’s credit will be taken into consideration.
+A borrower may not have “adverse” credit history.
+Here’s what that means: